atilantera/JAAL/doc/design/data-structure-representations.md

-# Representation of various data structures in JAAL 1.1
+# Representation of exercise data structures in JAAL

+This document describes how exercise-bound generic data structures should be represented in JAAL.

+## Lists

+Lists are implemented with the Graph schema.

 ## Trees